-2.16.1 A transmission entity must prepare, implement and comply with an Emergency Transformer Replacement Plan setting out the transmission entity's strategy for ensuring that spare transformers are available to ensure that it meets the reliability standards specified in this clause 2.
+2.15.1 A transmission entity must prepare, implement and comply with an emergency transformer replacement plan setting out the transmission entity's strategy for ensuring that spare transformers are available to ensure that it meets the reliability standards specified in this clause 2.

-2.17 Reports to the Commission
+2.16 Reports to the Commission

-- 2.17.1 A transmission entity must report to the Commission by 31 August each year, concerning matters relating to the standards during the 12 month period ending on 30 June of that year. - 2.17.2 In particular, the transmission entity must: - (a) report on the actual performance with the standards set out in this clause 2; - (b) provide an explanation of the reason for any non-compliance; - (c) report on how the transmission entity will continue to meet, or improve its performance so as to meet, the standards set out in this clause 2; - (d) report on the transmission entity's compliance with the Emergency Tranformer Replacement Plan prepared in accordance with clause 2.16 and, in the event of any non-compliance, provide an explanation of the reasons for that non-compliance; - (e) report on the compliance of any network support arrangements with the requirements of clause 2.11 and, in the event of any noncompliance, provide an explanation of the reasons for that noncompliance
+- 2.16.1 A transmission entity must report to the Commission by 31 August each year, concerning matters relating to the reliability standards during the 12 month period ending on 30 June of that year. - 2.16.2 In particular, the transmission entity must: - (a) report on the actual performance with the reliability standards set out in this clause 2; - (b) provide an explanation of the reason for any non-compliance;

-2.17.3 A transmission entity must report to the Commission on the circumstances of each occasion where it has been required, as a result of a transformer failure, to repair a transformer, install a new transformer, or provide equivalent transformer capacity, in order to meet the reliability standards specified in this clause 2 within 2 months of that event.
+- (c) report on how the transmission entity will continue to meet, or improve its performance so as to meet, the reliability standards set out in this clause 2; - (d) report on the transmission entity's compliance with the emergency transformer replacement plan prepared in accordance with clause 2.15 and, in the event of any non-compliance, provide an explanation of the reasons for that non-compliance; - (e) report on the compliance of any network support arrangements with the requirements of clause 2.11 and, in the event of any non-compliance, provide an explanation of the reasons for that non-compliance. - 2.16.3 A transmission entity must report to the Commission on the circumstances of each occasion where it has been required, as a result of a tranformer failure, to repair a transformer, install a new transformer, or provide equivalent transformer capacity, in order to meet the reliability standards specified in this clause 2 within 2 months of that event.

-2.18 Country lines
+2.17 Country connection points

-2.18.1 A transmission entity must not discontinue or cease to operate, maintain or service those parts of its transmission system in country areas without the approval of the Australian Energy Regulator.
+2.17.1 A transmission entity must not discontinue or cease to operate, maintain or service connection points in country areas without the approval of the Commission.

-3 INTERRUPTIONS
+3 Interruptions